 - Avodat HaLev (as a prayer service)

-What you can expect if you come to my Jewish yoga:
+What you can expect if you attend my Jewish yoga:

 - To be compassionately challenged in body and mind